think602/think602_opinions/README.md

 # think602 Opinions
-Bold opinions about how to work.
+Bold opinions about how we work best.

 We believe legalistic structure __kills__.
 We also believe disciplined but lose conventions __enable__ collaborative creativity between many people.
 We want